ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 (task2_part_c)=

 Your software application (the "app") is the entirety of part C of task 2.
 However, the Computer Science capstone is *not* a software project.
-Other than requiring an application of machine learning to data, they will assess *what* your application does -not its presentation.
+Other than requiring you to apply machine learning to data, they will only assess *what* your application does -not its presentation.

 ```{margin} **What is an *application*?**
 An application (app) is simply software that performs specific tasks.